Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Related Work

 \section{Related Work}

-Previous methods have used vision and force/torque sensors to estimate the hole pose and perform the assembly \cite{review_of_robotic_assembly_2022}.
-Vision sensors are widely used in assembly tasks \cite{coarse_to_fine_visual_servoing,visual_spatial_attention_for_concrete_peg_in_hole_assembly}, however, they require precise calibration.
-That is why, several methods have proposed an additional heuristic-based search step \cite{spiralsearch} to compensate for the remaining error \cite{fast_robust_peg_in_hole_insertion_with_continuous_visual_servoing,learning_based_visual_servoing,vision_based_6d_pih_for_practical_connectors_and_usb}.
-Although previous works have achieved high accuracy in detecting hole features in 2D images, the 3D hole pose has high residual error due to noisy depth sensing which is further excacerbated by the texture of the hole surface \cite{problems_depth_sensors_1,problems_depth_sensors_2}.
-Hence, we propose to adapt the meta RL agent to rely on the detected hole features in the 2D image only without the need for depth information or accurate camera calibration.
+Vision \cite{coarse_to_fine_visual_servoing,visual_spatial_attention_for_concrete_peg_in_hole_assembly} and force/torque sensors have been used to estimate the hole pose and perform the assembly \cite{review_of_robotic_assembly_2022}.
+Vision sensors require precise calibration and an additional heuristic-based search step \cite{spiralsearch} to compensate for residual errors \cite{fast_robust_peg_in_hole_insertion_with_continuous_visual_servoing,learning_based_visual_servoing,vision_based_6d_pih_for_practical_connectors_and_usb}.
+Although earlier works have achieved high accuracy in detecting hole features in 2D images, estimating the 3D hole pose suffers from high residual errors due to noisy depth sensing \cite{problems_depth_sensors_1,problems_depth_sensors_2}.
+Hence, we adapt the meta RL agent to solely rely on the hole features in the 2D image without requiring depth information or accurate camera calibration.
+Unlike traditional visual servoing \cite{visual_servoing}, which requires approximate or estimated depth values and intrinsic parameters in addition to image features to control robot motion, our agent relies solely on image features.
+Furthermore, it leverages features detected over all previous time steps to control robot motion, which enhances robustness to instantaneous perturbations, such as occlusions occurring at certain times, compared to visual servoing that depends only on the current image features to decide the robot motion.

 Force/torque sensors \cite{reducing_uncertainty_in_pose_estimation_using_force_data,force_torque_hole_pose_estimation_1,force_torque_hole_pose_estimation_2} have also been used to estimate the hole pose.
-However, they suffer from sim-to-real gap~\mbox{\cite{factory,forge}}, which limits their usage in learning-based methods.
+However, they suffer from the sim-to-real gap~\mbox{\cite{factory,forge}}, which limits their usage in learning-based agents trained in simulation.
 Therefore, we propose a sample-efficient method that adapts the meta RL agent, trained in simulation, to effectively utilize force/torque sensor data using a limited amount of real-world samples.